KiranAU/Eat-Da-Burger/README.md

 * Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.

-* Your app will store every burger in a MySQL database, whether devoured or not.

 [Please click here to visit the site deployed on Heroku.](https://blooming-savannah-12174.herokuapp.com/)

 ***